Hiring Hacks to Accelerate Your Recruitment Process

 After the interview, use automation once more to prompt interviewers to submit timely feedback to keep the process moving along.

-Use batching–the process of completing similar tasks all at once–to streamline your workflows and cut down on tedious tasks that break up your day.
+Use batching–the process of completing similar tasks all at once–to streamline your workflows and reduce tedious tasks that break up your day.

-For example, send candidates status updates all at once, like on Monday morning, to start the week.
+For example, to start the week, send candidates status updates all at once, like on Monday morning.
 This will reduce the number of emails from candidates following up during the rest of the week, giving you more time to allocate to screening or interviews.

 You should already be leveraging tools like email drip sequences to nurture candidates.
 But are you getting the most out of your most effective messages?